-Learn more about Rev. Julie by reading her message to the congregation on the Worship Page.
+Learn more about Rev. Barbara by reading her message to the congregation on the Worship Page.

 Geoff is a native Californian, born in Los Angeles, and is the son of a Methodist minister.
 He studied at CSUN and CSUF and has taught jazz band at the University of Texas, San Angelo.